-If you are a new engineering first-year freshman student, you will likely be pre-enrolled in an Applied Math (APPM) course based on your ALEKS score (see courses and minimum scores for enrollment at the ALEKS website).
-If you have any questions about your course enrollment, you should consult with your academic advisor.
+If you are a new engineering first-year freshman student, you will be pre-enrolled in an Applied Math (APPM) course based on your first ALEKS assessment score (see courses and minimum scores for enrollment at the ALEKS website).

 APPM 1235 Pre-Calculus for Engineers - A four-credit course developing techniques and concepts prerequisite to engineering calculus through the study of trigonometric, exponential, logarithmic, polynomial, and other functions.
-Requires an ALEKS score of 61% or higher.
+Requires a first ALEKS score of 61% or higher.

-NOTE: The APPM 1340/1345 course sequence is equivalent to APPM 1350 (Calculus 1) plus 2 credits of algebra/trig review.
+NOTE: The APPM 1340/1345 course sequence is equivalent to APPM 1350 (Calculus 1) plus 4 credits of algebra/trig review.
 Students must complete both APPM 1340 and APPM 1345 to receive credit for Calculus 1.
-Enrollment in APPM 1340 requires an ALEKS score of 61% or higher.
+Enrollment in APPM 1340 requires a first ALEKS score of 61% or higher.

 NOTE FOR EITHER OPTION ABOVE: A strong math foundation is crucial for your success in engineering; this can be best achieved by solid preparation (i.e., enrolling in either the precalculus course or the two-semester Calculus 1 course).
 However, this means you may need to enroll in Calculus 2 the summer after your freshman year in order to stay on track for a four-year engineering degree program.
 Otherwise, your time-to-degree may require more than four years.

 APPM 1350 Calculus 1 for Engineers - A four-credit course in analytical geometry and calculus including limits, rates of change of functions, derivatives and integrals of algebraic and transcendental functions, applications of differentiations and integration.
-Requires an ALEKS score of 76% or higher.
+Requires a first ALEKS score of 76% or higher.

 Concurrent Mathematics Work Groups – Students enrolled in APPM 1350 (Calculus 1 for Engineers) may consider concurrently enrolling in the accompanying COEN 1350 (Calculus 1 Work Group), which is a one-credit, pass/fail course which emphasizes collaborative learning techniques.
 Similarly, students enrolled in APPM 1235 (Pre-Calculus for Engineers) may consider concurrently enrolling in the accompanying COEN 1236 (Pre-Calculus Work Group).
 At each weekly class period of Work Group, you will work in groups of 3-4 students on problems that are different than your regular class homework.
 Before moving on to a new problem, all students in the group must understand, and be able to explain, the solution.